chuvayva/LittleMarket/README.markdown

 ##Used technology

-There is [CocoaPods](http://cocoapods.org) for library dependencies manage.
+There is [CocoaPods](http://cocoapods.org) for library dependencies managing.

 ##Open